Prepare a Raspberry Pi device

 You can take advantage of the headless configuration options of Raspberry Pi to enable SSH or to configure the wireless network.
 This saves you the hassle of connecting a monitor and keyboard after your device has booted, as it will come up with WiFi and SSH already working and you can just SSH into it from your workstation.

-First off, insert the SD card you flashed above and find the boot partition inside it.
+Then, insert the SD card you flashed above and find the boot partition inside it.
 Open a terminal on your workstation and verify that it can be accessed in the default location:

 [ ! -d "$RPI_BOOT" ] && echo "ERROR: RPI boot directory not found"